For New Freshmen: Advising FAQs

 When do I enroll?

-Check out the Academic Calendar to find out when you enroll.
+Check out the Academic Calendar to find out when the enrollment process begins.
 Students with senior status are the first to enroll each new semester, then juniors, then sophomores, then freshmen.
 You can find your enrollment date and time in your KSIS Student Center.

 What is a credit hour?

-The amount of credit hours students will receive for a course is related to the amount of time students spend in class.
+The number of credit hours students receive for a course correlates to the amount of time students spend in class.
 Most classes are three credit hours, which generally means the course meets three times a week for 50 minutes, two times a week for 75 minutes, or once a week for 150 minutes.
 Lab sections meet at additional times, and lab credit is figured differently.

 How many credit hours are considered full-time?

-Do students need to complete all the basic requirements before they can take classes for their major?
+Do I need to complete all the basic requirements before they can take classes for their major?

 Because many major courses do have prerequisites, students need to complete selected basics before they get too far into your major.
 However, there is no need to complete all basics before starting anything else.
 Students can start exploring their major and completing major requirements as soon as they have the prerequisites.